-In 2015, UniCredit Bank S.A. (hereinafter, UCB or the Bank) focused its attention and resources on improving the market position, risk management, growth and development aimed at safeguarding the Bank's assets and capital, value creation for customers, society and shareholders, enhancing quality of products and services, strong management of credit, market and operational risks and internal controls in line with statutory and UniCredit Group regulations and best international practices.
+In 2015, UniCredit Bank S.A. (the "Bank") focused its attention and resources on improving the market position, risk management, growth and development aimed at safeguarding the Bank's assets and capital, value creation for corporate and retail customers, society and shareholders, enhancing quality of products and services, strong management of credit, market and operational risks and internal controls in line with statutory and UniCredit Group regulations and best international practices.

-In 2015, the main achievements of the UCB's Group were:
+In 2015, the main achievements of the Bank were: